triangledirt/obj/CLASS.md

 ## about

-classify is an area of obj used to classify objects
+class is an area of obj used to classify objects

 first you supply a series of objects each with binary attributes and a binary classification—you know the classes of these objects and you supply them to case when you observe them